Antwerp: Parks and recreational areas

-Antwerp Zoo is the oldest zoo in Belgium and one of the oldest zoos in the world; it was opened on July 21, 1843.
+Antwerp offers a diverse range of parks and recreational areas for locals and tourists to explore.
+One of the most popular attractions is the Antwerp Zoo.
+It opened on 21 July 1843, making it one of the oldest and most famous zoos in the world.
+The zoo covers an area of 10 hectares and is home to more than 5,000 animals from over 950 species.
 The zoo is located right next to Antwerp Central Station on the Koningin Astridplein.
 Antwerp Zoo has played its role in preservation and breeding programmes for several endangered species, including the okapi, the Przewalski horse, the Congo peafowl, the bonobo, the golden-headed lion tamarin, the European otter, and the Knysna seahorse.
 They take part in the European Endangered Species Programme.
-On January 1, 1983, the entire park (architecture and garden) was listed as a monument.
+On 1 January 1983 the entire park (architecture and garden) was listed as a monument.
+Other well-known parks include: